-District.
+Insurance requirements: Employees and Directors of the District, who are paid an automobile allowance or mileage reimbursement as set forth in Section 8105 and 8106 for use of privately-owned automobile for District business, shall possess and maintain insurance on such automobile with liability coverage acceptable to the District.
 Each employee and Director shall provide private automobile insurance information, which shall be maintained by the Human Resources Department and shall be reviewed and updated annually.
-The record maintained shall contain the following current information: Name of employee or Director, insurance company, policy number, amount of coverage, and operator's license number and expiration date operator's license number and expiration date.
+The record maintained shall contain the following current information: Name of employee or Director, insurance company, policy number, amount of coverage, and operator's license number and expiration date.